 For the rice

-Take a cloth and add shahi jeera, black cardamom, green cardamom, javitri, cloves, cumin seeds, black peppercorn, cinnamon and bay leaf and make a potli.
+- Take a cloth and add cumin seeds, black cardamom, green cardamom, javitri, cloves, cumin seeds, black peppercorn, cinnamon and bay leaf and make a potli.

-Add potli masala, ginger garlic paste and salt in the pot and bring the water to a boil.
+- Add potli masala, ginger garlic paste, green chilli paste, kewra essence and salt in the pot and bring the water to a boil.

 For the Chicken